nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 Writing code is fast becoming a key - if not the most important - skill for doing research in the 21st century.
 As scientists, we live in extraordinary times.
-The amount of data (information) available to us is increasingly exponentially, allowing for rapid advances in our understanding of the world around us.
+The amount of data (information) available to us is increasing exponentially, allowing for rapid advances in our understanding of the world around us.
 The amount of information contained in a standard scientific paper also seems to be on the rise.
 Researchers therefore need to be able to handle